unyt-org/uix/README.md

 ## What is UIX?

 UIX is a fullstack web framework that allows you to create reactive web apps with restorable and shared state.
-UIX supports both single- and multi page applications and uses modern web app features.
+UIX supports both single- and multi page applications with frontend or server-side rendering and uses modern web app features.

 There are four main ways to design UIX components and create UIX applications:
- * using the **TypeScript/JavaScript UIX Library** (focus of the documentation)
+ * using the **TypeScript UIX Library** and JSX (focus of the documentation)
  * using the **UIX Web Editor** (still in development)
  * writing **HTML** markup
  * defining UIX states with **DATEX**